drupalprojects/memcache/README.txt

 3. Put your site into offline mode.
 4. Download and install the memcache module.
 5. If you have previously been running the memcache module, run update.php.
-6. Apply the DRUPAL-5-cache-serialize.patch that comes with the module to your Drupal installation.
+6. Apply the DRUPAL-5-x-cache-serialize.patch from the patches folder that comes with the module.
+Version specific, so use DRUPAL-5-6-cache-serialize.patch if you are running Drupal 5.6.
 7. Start at least one instance of memcached on your server.
 8. Edit settings.php to configure the servers, clusters and bins that memcache is supposed to use.
 9. Edit settings.php to include either memcache.inc or memcache.db.inc.
-10. Optionally, edit settings.php to include either session-memcache.inc or
+10. Optionally, edit settings.php to include memcache-session.inc
-    sessions-memcache.db.inc.
 11. Bring your site back online.

 For instructions on 1 and 2 above, please see the INSTALLATION.txt file that